Lonely Planet Images / Getty Images

 - Martin Luther King Jr. Day: Monday, Jan.
 20

 Save 25% when you join AARP and enroll in Automatic Renewal for first year.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 On these days, brick-and-mortar branches will likely be closed.
-(One notable exception among major banks is TD Bank, which opens on some federal holidays.)
+(One notable exception among major banks is TD Bank, which opens on some federal holidays, including Columbus Day.)
 In-person services are not available: Tellers and other staff get the day off, and drive-through service is typically closed, too, unless it's automated.
 ATMs should be accessible.